ssyevuo/pingpong-project/README.md

 - the scoring system stracls the scores of both the players dynamically at the top of the screen

 ## Reset ball function
-- The reset ball function in `utils.py` i sused to reset the position ofthe ball
+- The reset ball function in `utils.py` is sed to reset the position ofthe ball

+## Ball Sped Increase
+- The balls speed increases after each paddle hit, hence increasing the difficulty of the game
+- The speed resets when a player scores